iDimon-py/test-clicker01/PROJECT_BLUEPRINT.md

 # Cosmic Clicker: Technical Blueprint & Architecture

 ## 1. Executive Summary
 This is a high-performance, single-page React application designed as a Telegram Mini App style clicker game.
-It features high-fidelity UI (glassmorphism), a particle system rendered via Canvas API for performance, and a robust offline-first synchronization strategy using Supabase.
+It features high-fidelity UI (glassmorphism), a particle system rendered via Canvas API for performance, and a robust "Server-First" synchronization strategy using Supabase.

 ## 2. Tech Stack & Dependencies
 *   **Framework:** React 19 (Hooks intensive: `useState`, `useEffect`, `useRef`).